 The dynamic parameters of each band include threshold, attack time and release time.

 The incoming input signal of the dynamic EQ is set to sidechain the dynamic processes of each band.
-As the input/sidechain exceeds the set threshold (typically set in dB), the band’s filter (cut or boost) will engage.
+The band’s filter (cut or boost) will engage as the input/sidechain exceeds the set threshold (typically set in dB), the band’s filter (cut or boost) will engage.

-In terms of EQ parameters, dynamic EQs are largely based on parametric EQs and generally have flexible continuous controls over gain, centre/cutoff frequency, Q factor and other parameters for each band.
+In terms of EQ parameters, dynamic EQs are largely based on parametric EQs.
+Generally, they have flexible continuous controls over gain, centre/cutoff frequency, Q factor and other parameters for each band.

 We’ll get to the individual parameters in the following section.
 For now, let’s recap what dynamic EQ is.